GLOBAL GREEN USA HOSTS 15th ANNUAL NYC BENEFIT:

 Global Green has worked toward a more sustainable food system in New York City since 2009.
 Major successes in New York City that Global Green has contributed to include the transition away from Styrofoam lunch trays by 800,000 students in public schools, and our work with the city government, restaurants and food businesses targeting a legacy impact saving 20 million tons of greenhouse gases over the next 20 years by diverting food waste from landfills.
 Proceeds from The Future of Food will support Global Green USA’s work to continue creating healthy, resilient communities across the country.

 About Global Green USA

 Global Green USA is dedicated to helping the people, places, and the planet in need through catalytic projects, transformative policy, and cutting-edge research.
 Global Green USA's signature programs include greening affordable housing, schools, neighborhoods, and cities as well as rebuilding communities -- such as New Orleans and areas of New York and New Jersey -- that have suffered from the impacts of climate change, sea level rise, and environmental degradation.
-For more than 6 years, Global Green has operated the CoRR program to pioneer waste reduction strategies in cities.
+Global Green USA is the U.S. affiliate of Green Cross International, which was founded by President Mikhail Gorbachev in 1993 to foster a global value shift toward a sustainable and secure future.
 For more information, visit globalgreen.org and follow us @globalgreen.